 - MA, Music (2005) – University of Nevada, Reno

 - BME, Music Education (2003) – Central Washington University

-Research and Teaching Interests: Native North American music cultures; Alaska Native, Circumpolar Inuit, and African-Native American cultures, histories, and politics; Indigenous aesthetics and methodologies; sound and media studies; critical race and gender studies; jazz and popular music studies.
+Research and Teaching Interests: Music, sound and media studies; Alaska Native, Circumpolar Inuit, North Pacific Crescent, and African-Native American cultures, histories, and politics; Indigenous aesthetics, methodologies, and pedagogies; critical race and gender studies; urban histories and popular culture studies.

 About: Jessica Bissett Perea is an interdisciplinary scholar whose work intersects the larger fields of Native American & Indigenous Studies and Music & Sound Studies.
 Her research, teaching, and service priorities are informed by her lived experiences and academic training.
 She was born in Anchorage, Alaska and raised on her ancestral Dena’ina (Athabascan) homelands forty miles north in the Matanuska-Susitna Valley.
 She is an enrolled member of the Knik Tribe and a shareholder in Cook Inlet Region, Inc. (an Alaska Native Corporation).
 Jessica studied double bass and vocal performance, music education, and history at Central Washington University before pursuing an MA in Music at the University of Nevada, Reno.
-She completed her Ph.D. in Musicology at the University of California, Los Angeles and was awarded a Postdoctoral Fellowship in Music (Ethnomusicology) at UC Berkeley.
-Jessica currently works as an Assistant Professor in the Department of Native American Studies at the University of California, Davis, with affiliations in Performance Studies, Feminist Theory and Research, and Cultural Studies.
+She completed her Ph.D. in Musicology at the University of California, Los Angeles and was awarded a Postdoctoral Fellowship in Music at UC Berkeley.
+Jessica currently works as an Assistant Professor in the Department of Native American Studies at the University of California, Davis, with affiliations in Human Rights Studies, Performance Studies, Feminist Theory and Research, Cultural Studies, and Writing, Rhetoric and Composition Studies.